Theory of gating in recurrent neural networks: How the gates shape the linearised dynamics

 where $c_0,c_1$ are constants that, in general, depend on $a_r, \delta$, and $g_h$.
 Fig. \ref{fig:Jac_spectrum_RMT}e, shows this scaling for a specific value of $\delta$: the dashed line shows the predicted curve and the circles indicate the actual eigenvalue density calculated using the full Jacobian.
 In the limit of $\alpha_z \rightarrow \infty$ we get an extensive number of eigenvalues at zero, and the eigenvalue density converges to (see Appendix \ref{app:clumping_and_pinching}):

-where $f_z$ is the fraction of update gates which are non-zero, and $f_h$ is the fraction of unsaturated activation functions $\phi(h)$.
+where $f_z = \langle \sigma_{z}(z) \rangle$ is the fraction of update gates which are non-zero, and $f_h$ is the fraction of unsaturated activation functions $\phi(h)$.
 For other choices of saturating non-linearities, the extensive number of eigenvalues at zero remains; however, the expressions are more complicated.

-The pinching of the spectral curve combined with the accumulation of eigenvalues near zero, as a result of making the update gate more sensitive (higher $\alpha_z$), have significant functional consequences for the collective dynamics.
-We study these consequences in the next section.
+Analogous phenomena were observed for discrete-time gated RNNs in \cite{can2020gating}, using a similar combination of analytical and numerical techniques \footnote{The continuous-time gated RNN we study in this paper is most closely related to the Gated Recurrent Unit (GRU) architecture studied in \cite{can2020gating}.}

+In Sec.\ref{sec:long-time}, we show that the slow modes, as seen from linearization, persist asymptotically (i.e. in the nonlinear regime).
+This can be seen from the Lyapunov spectrum in Fig(\ref{fig:Lyapunov_analyses}a), which for large $\alpha_{z}$ exhibits an analogous accumulation of Lyapunov exponents near zero.

+In the next section, we study the profound {\it functional} consequences of the combination of spectral pinching and accumulation of eigenvalues near zero.